About me and cooking low FODMAP

 Please note that the low FODMAP diet is specifically for managing IBS-type symptoms and is not a diet for improving general health.
 A lot of the foods that are restricted on the low FODMAP diet are actually very healthy and should only be avoided if they trigger symptoms.
 Read more about FODMAPs.

-Hopefully you’ll find some inspiration and ideas here and let me know if you have any comments or suggestions.
-To contact me directly you can fill in the form below.
+Hopefully you’ll find some inspiration and ideas here.
+To contact me directly you can email email@example.com

 This website/blog is not intended as a guide to the low FODMAP diet and anyone considering trying the diet should speak to a registered dietitian with expertise in FODMAPs first.
 Appropriate medical advice should be sought to ensure there are no other underlying medical conditions causing your symptoms and that the correct diagnosis is made.
 The information contained in this blog is aimed at patients who have already been advised on the diet by their dietitian and are looking for healthy meal ideas and inspiration.